DerGuru/The-Resonant/New Chapters/Part3/P3-06_Elyras_Ritual_Planning.md

 But slowly, it made sense.

-Elyra's damage was structural—patterns that had been torn couldn't simply be regrown.
+Elyra's damage was structural - patterns that had been torn couldn't simply be regrown.
 But they could be guided.
 New growth encouraged along old pathways.
 Like physical therapy for resonance.

 Jason's role was anchor.
 His stable integration with RAE would provide a template.
 A reference pattern that the ritual could copy.
-Not duplicate—adapt.
+Not duplicate - adapt.
 Elyra's patterns would learn from his, but remain distinctly hers.

 Lina would stabilize.
 Her academy training meant she could sense drift and compensate.
 Keep the pattern from collapsing under stress.